bloock/bloock-managed-api/README.md

 - BLOOCK_API_PORT: The main API port; default is 8080.
 - BLOOCK_API_HOST: The main API host IP; default is 10.0.5.23.
 - BLOOCK_API_KEY: Your Bloock API key.
-- BLOOCK_CLIENT_ENDPOINT_URL: Your api endpoint URL where you want to receive the response.
+- BLOOCK_CLIENT_ENDPOINT_URL: Your api endpoint URL where you want to receive the response file.
 - BLOOCK_WEBHOOK_SECRET_KEY: Your webhook secret key.
+- BLOOCK_AUTHENTICITY_PRIVATE_KEY: If you want to sign with you own local keys.
+Here you can set the private key you want to use.
+- BLOOCK_AUTHENTICITY_PUBLIC_KEY: If you want to sign with you own local keys.
+Here you can set the public key you want to use.
 - BLOOCK_ENFORCE_TOLERANCE: Decide if you want to set tolerance when verifying the webhook; true or false.
 - BLOOCK_DB_CONNECTION_STRING: Your database URL; e.g., mysql://username:password@localhost:3306/mydatabase.
 - BLOOCK_API_DEBUG_MODE: debug mode prints more log information; true or false.